roura356a/csk/intl.en-US/Product Introduction/Basic concepts.md

 -   **Image repository**

-    An image repository is used to store container images of Kubernetes and application development.
+    An image repository is used to store container images of Kubernetes and containerized applications.

 -   **Master node**